ENEE 729p: Modern Discrete Probability

 Department of Electrical and Computer Engineering/Institute for Systems Research

-Instructor availability outside class hours: Please approach us after class, and we will stay as long as needed to clear the questions.
-Otherwise, please send one of us an email.
+Instructor availability outside class hours: Please approach me after class, and we will stay as long as needed to clear the questions.
+Otherwise, please send me an email.

 Course Homepage: http://www.ece.umd.edu/~abarg/MDP